Ricks-Lab/benchMT/README.md

 ## Development Plans and Known Limitations
 * Doesn't work in console of server install of Ubuntu.
 Need to investigate this.
 * Currently, running more than one job at a time on a single GPU is not supported.
 * The clinfo output for [Intel GPUs](https://github.com/Ricks-Lab/benchMT/issues/6) doesn't seem to have a pcie id indicator based on the data I have on 1 card.
-* Need to find a way to [automate mapping](https://github.com/Ricks-Lab/benchMT/issues/8). of BOINC device number to Linux card number or PCIE ID.
-Results from reading coproc_info.html are available in --debug mode for experimentation.
+* Need to find a way to [automate mapping](https://github.com/Ricks-Lab/benchMT/issues/8) of BOINC device number to Linux card number or PCIE ID.
+Results from reading coproc_info.html are available in *--debug* mode for experimentation.
 * This package doesn't include a utility to compare AstroPulse results to a reference.
 If you know where a Linux version of this exists, please let me know.
 * Special NV app outputs results to stdout which corrupts the benchMT updating table.